IBM/pulse-iot-wml-mobile-health/IBMStudios.md

 </tr></table>

 - Choose Spark to launch an instance of it
-- Make use of [pulse-rate.csv](https://github.com/hovig/gyro-watson-ml/blob/master/Pulse Rates.ipynb) as your Jupyter notebook model
+- Make use of [Pulse Rates.ipynb](https://github.com/hovig/gyro-watson-ml/blob/master/Pulse%20Rates.ipynb) as your Jupyter notebook model
 - Make use of [pulse-rate.csv](https://github.com/hovig/gyro-watson-ml/blob/master/pulse-rate.csv) to feed it into the Spark pipeline in your model
 - Make sure in your notebook you have these following Kernel versions: Spark 2.1 and Python 3.5